ITM Power: Industrial projects

 ITM Power is currently engaged with industry and academia partners in several projects to deploy its technology and products in existing and emerging markets.

+Lingen

+ITM sold two batches of 100 MW of PEM electrolysers to Linde Engineering.
+Both plants will be installed at a site operated by RWE in Lingen, Germany, and will be powered by offshore wind from the North Sea.

+Herøya

+ITM sold 24 MW of TRIDENT stacks to Linde Engineering who installed at a site operated by Yara Norge AS located at Herøya outside Porsgrunn Norway.
+The Porsgrunn site produces 3 million tons of fertiliser per year.
+The hydrogen produced by the electrolyser will be used to produce green ammonia.

 REFHYNE

 The REFHYNE project aims to supply clean refinery hydrogen for Europe.
 Comprising a partnership including ITM Power and Shell, it is funded by the European Commission's Fuel Cells and Hydrogen Joint Undertaking (FCH JU).

 Following two years of construction, Shell launched Europe's largest hydrogen electrolysis plant at its Rhineland Refinery in Wesseling, Germany.
 The PEM electrolyser supplied by ITM Power is the largest of its kind to be deployed on a major industrial scale.
 The project will investigate the feasibility of introducing similar technology in other industry plants.

 In October 2020, the REFHYNE II consortium, which aims to install a 100-MW electrolyser at Shell's Energy and Chemicals Park, Rheinland, secured a EUR-32.4-million grant from the European Climate, Infrastructure and Environment Executive Agency.

+The project will use 100 megawatts of TRIDENT electrolyser stacks reserved from a capacity reservation agreement with Shell Deutschland, with production tentatively occurring from 2025 to 2026.
+However, its execution is dependent on a final investment decision.